- Chart

 Strengths

-- High pricing power
+- High profit margins and pricing power

 Weaknesses